geoscixyz/em/content/maxwell3_fdem/emi_tutorial/induced_currents_body.rst

    Conceptual diagram of RL circuit.

-Electrical impedance of the RL circuit can be written as
+The electrical impedance of the RL circuit can be written as

 .. math::
     Z(\omega) = R + \imath \omega L,